SaiHarshithK22/ADTA5340Project/README.md

 # ADTA5340Project
 <br>
 The Project is about the Obesity dataset.
+We will find whether the level of obseity.